This article has links to products and services we love, which we may make commission from.

 Frequently Asked Questions

-• How do I see monthly Google’s searches for certain words for free?
+- How do I see monthly Google searches for specific words for free?

-Some bloggers definitely report ranking for 0 volume keywords.
+Some bloggers report ranking for 0 volume keywords.
 Our advice would always be to aim for the highest volume and lowest competition.
-You can always assess the progress using Search Console once the post is ranking and tweak again.
+You can continually assess the progress using Search Console once the post ranks and tweak again. - What about grammar?

-If you want to move from hobbyist to professional you definitely need to invest in a keyword research tool.
-There are more advanced programmes on the market like Ahrefs and SEMrush which both come in at around $120 per month.
-Keysearch offers keyword research, tracking, analysis and now competitor information making it a sound investment at $17 per month.
-I’ve been using it since 2017 as has Laura and most of our blogging friends.
+If you want to move from hobbyist to professional, you definitely need to invest in a keyword research tool.
+There are more advanced programmes on the market, like Ahrefs and SEMrush, which both cost around $140 per month.
+Keysearch offers keyword research, tracking, analysis, and now competitor information, making it a sound investment at $24 per month.
+I’ve been using it since 2017, as have Laura and most of our blogging friends.

 Final Words

-A keyword difficulty checker is definitely a tool that every blogger should have in their toolkit if they are looking to increase their traffic, monetise and/or show that partners that they can genuinely meet deliverables.
+A keyword difficulty checker is a tool every blogger should have in their toolkit if they want to increase their traffic, monetise and show partners that they can genuinely meet deliverables.

-Although there are free keyword difficulty tools they can only take you so far and eventually a premium program will be required if moving your blog from hobby to business.
-This is an investment, you have to speculate to accumulate in business.
+Although there are free keyword difficulty tools, they can only take you so far, and eventually, a premium program will be required to move your blog from hobby to business.
+This is an investment; you have to speculate to accumulate in business.

-For us, Keysearch is the best keyword difficulty tool because it is affordable, assessing keyword difficulty, tracks ranking, offers backlink checks and now compares your keywords to the competition.
+For us, Keysearch is the best keyword difficulty tool because it is affordable, assesses keyword difficulty, tracks ranking, offers backlink checks and compares your keywords to the competition.

 About the Authors

-Gemma is the owner of a number of travel and lifestyle websites including Two Scots Abroad Travel Guides.
+Gemma owns several travel and lifestyle websites, including Two Scots Abroad Travel Guides.
 Laura runs a portfolio of travel, food, and lifestyle sites.
-They both love to travel, drink wine, and increasing their website traffic through SEO!
+They both love to travel, drink wine, and increase their website traffic through SEO!